GoogleCloudPlatform/terraform-google-cloud-workflows/README.md

 # terraform-google-cloud-workflow

-This module was generated from [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/), which by default generates a module that simply creates a GCS bucket.
-As the module develops, this README should be updated.
+This module is used to create a [Workflow](https://cloud.google.com/workflows/docs) and trigger can be set on it either using a Cloud Scheduler or a Event Arc Trigger

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a GCS bucket with the provided name
+- Creates a Workflow
+- Creates either a Cloud Scheduler OR  Event Arc Trigger

 ## Usage

-Basic usage of this module is as follows:
+* Usage of this module for scheduling a Workflows using a Cloud Scheduler:

 ```hcl
 module "cloud_workflow" {